How to Create Boundaries Between You and Your Spouse

 Even marriages require a little bit of space.
-Marriages are made up of two individuals that are also trying to thrive as people that are working together.
+Marriages are made up of two individuals trying to thrive as individuals working together.
 Although that may sound complicated, it actually rather simple.
 By having the space and boundaries to spread your wings and grow independently, you can have a more successful relationship together.
 As professionals in marriage counseling in Orlando, we help many clients work on their boundaries in their relationship.
 There are a few ways you can create boundaries between you and your spouse.

 Understand Your Thresholds